japrietov/japrietov.github.io/content/research/2025_PCtrade/index.md

 ---
-title: "The Impact of Climate Change on Global Trade through the Panama Canal"
+title: "The Impact of Climate Change on Trade through the Panama Canal"
 tags: ["climate change", "international trade", "water"]
 author: ["<strong>Jeisson Prieto</strong>"]
 date: 2025-04-01
+hideSummary: true
 summary: "This paper examines how climate-induced water shortages in the Panama Canal act as non-tariff trade barriers, reducing U.S. trade by up to 8.4% during extreme droughts.
 Using a structural gravity model, it quantifies the economic impact of localized climate shocks on trade flows through a critical global chokepoint."
 cover:
     image: "2025_PCtrade.jpeg"